-Important systems in treatment of heavy metal detoxification are consideration of glutathione detoxification pathway, support for the metallothionein system, and proper function of the digestive system.
+There are three Important systems that need to be supported in treatment of elevated heavy metals.
+Firstly, the glutathione detoxification pathway.
+Secondly, the metallothionein system, and lastly proper function of the digestive system.
 Metals sequestered inside tissues have to be moved into metallathionein units which are then moved to the liver for detoxification in the glutathione conjugation pathway and then prompt removal from the body by the digestive system.

 Metallothioneins (MTs) are part of a group of intracellular cysteine-rich, metal-binding proteins that have been found in bacteria, plants, invertebrates and vertebrates.
-For mammals, metallothioneins bind zinc, but with excess copper or cadmium, zinc can be easily replaced by these metals.
+For mammals, metallothioneins bind zinc, but excess copper or cadmium will replace zinc.
 MTs have the capacity to bind both physiological (such as zinc, copper, selenium) and xenobiotic (such as cadmum, mercury, silver, arsenic) heavy metals through the thiol group of its cysteine residues.

 The research of Dr. William Walsh, Ph.D, and Dr. Anjum Usman, MD, have found alterations in the functioning of metallothionein protein (MT) in children with autism.
 This impairment impacts brain development and causes extreme sensitivity to toxic metals and other environmental substances.
 This supports and begins to explain why environmental toxicity combined with genetic susceptibility leads to autism.